 In addition to the Ministry of Education’s scholarships, students can also apply for a private sector scholarship as long as both scholarships do not exceed their total costs.

-Although the process of getting a scholarship may seem overwhelming, the Secretariat must have a way of measuring that a student’s performance is within the requirements set by the Education Council.
+Although the process of getting a scholarship may seem overwhelming, the Scholarship Secretariat must have a way of measuring a student’s performance is within the requirements set by the Education Council.
 They also require students to go through a costing procedure.
-Each student must fill in a spreadsheet online which automatically tables their expenses and identifies the different costs which they should be thinking about (tuition, room and board, food, dorm supplies, school supplies, groceries, books, utilities, transportation at university, flights home, etc.).
+Each student must fill in an Excel spreadsheet which automatically tables their expenses and identifies the different costs which they should be thinking about (tuition, room and board, dorm supplies, school supplies, groceries, books, utilities, transportation at university, flights home, etc.).
 Each student is given an online folder in which to upload their expenses and details.

 Student expenses